aws-samples/aws-sagemaker-custom-spoken-language-detection/README.md

 ## Summary

-Many speech recognition services, such as Amazon Transcribe, require knowledge of the language being spoken in each audio file in order to run a transcription job.
-If the language is unknown or if you intend on transcribing a batch of audio files that vary in language from file to file, pre-determining the languages can be time consuming.
-In this post, I will demonstrate how to train and deploy a spoken language classifier on SageMaker, using an open-source dataset, VoxForge, and integrate it with Transcribe to achieve automatic multilingual speech recognition.
+Amazon Transcribe is a fully managed transcription service, currently supporting 31 languages, that makes it easy to integrate speech-to-text capabilities into your application.
+If the language of your audio file is unknown or you intend on transcribing a batch of audio files that vary in languages, Transcribe currently has the ability to auto-detect the dominant language for any given audio file prior to running any transcription job.
+The feature, called Language ID, leverages a separate model that classifies the dominant language being spoken in the audio file and reports a confidence score for each of the possible transcription languages.
+While effective for most applications out-of-the-box, this model does not currently have the ability to be retrained using custom data.
+Training a custom language detection model allows you to hone the model to specific accents, background noise levels, speech distortions, and other characteristics unique to your use case.
+This project demonstrates how to train and deploy a custom spoken language classifier on SageMaker to automatically detect languages of audio files before being transcribed by Amazon Transcribe.

 ## Getting Started